elnurnabivi/Portfolio/README.md

 # Welcome to My Portfolio

-Hello there! 👋 I'm Elnur, a passionate developer dedicated to creating engaging and user-friendly web experiences.
-This portfolio is a showcase of my journey and accomplishments in the realm of web development.
+Hello there! 👋 I'm Elnur, building and scaling digital solutions.
+I craft digital products with modern tools like React, Next.js, JavaScript, TypeScript, and CSS3/SCSS, while scaling their impact through SEO, SEA, data-driven campaigns, and conversion optimization.
 You can see the project live https://nabivi.com/

 ## 🚀 Projects